 Police: Three suspects identified in Solomon Homes attack on school bus matron

 Oct.
-27—JOHNSTOWN, Pa. — All three adult women accused of attacking a Greater Johnstown School District school bus matron on Wednesday have been identified, Johnstown police said Thursday.
+28—JOHNSTOWN, Pa. — All three adult women accused of attacking a Greater Johnstown School District school bus matron on Wednesday have been identified, Johnstown police said Thursday.

 The accused women allegedly boarded a school bus at 3:08 p.m.
 Wednesday at a bus stop in Johnstown's Solomon Homes complex and repeatedly struck the bus matron in the head and body, according to a press release issued by Johnstown police.
 Children were on the bus at the time.